amsainju/adr/README.md

 # adr
 Data reader for the ARENA 313 modules.

+## Release version
+The release version of this software may be downloaded from the 'binaries' subdirectory.

 ## Important notes
 Please ensure that your MATLAB binary folder is on your system (or user) path.
 For example, for a default MATLAB R2018a installation, this would be 'C:\Program Files\MATLAB\R2018a\bin\win64'.